-Above: a new brochure, Lifelong learning, gives a comprehensive overview of BAE Systems' education and skills activities and will be available later this year - Working with universities 18-21 • The continuous journey 21 + - Changing perceptions Wayne Achurch, Director Human Resources, BAE Systems Australia, explained: "One of the main challenges we face is 'perception'.
+Above: a new brochure, Lifelong learning, gives a comprehensive overview of BAE Systems' education and skills activities and will be available later this year Working with universities 18-21 The continuous journey 21+ Changing perceptions Wayne Achurch, Director Human Resources, BAE Systems Australia, explained: "One of the main challenges we face is 'perception'.
 We know that we need to invest in education programmes that will excite young people and draw new talent into the industry.
 That investment starts with schools and our businesses throughout the world offer a range of activities for children aged between five and 16.
 "In Australia, we sponsor the Concept2Creation programme which encourages under 16s to work together with their teachers and experts from BAE Systems to develop a product or service.
-It has proved to be extremely popular, and schools have reported an increase in the number of pupils who decide to study physics after taking part in the programme.
+It has proved to be extremely popular, and schools have reported an increase in the number of pupils who decide to study physics after taking part in the programme."
 Inspiring career choices The next stage is to look to inspire 16 to 18 year olds as they begin to make choices about their education that will define their career options.
 In Sweden, BAE Systems offers project placement and internships for students.
 Schemes like this aim to encourage more young people to continue studying science and technology, while giving young people hands-on experience.
 The Company places a great value on apprenticeships, training and work experience in all home markets because they are crucial in building the best workforce for the future.
 Working with universities Partnerships with universities help to maintain leading-edge technology capabilities.
 BAE Systems has links with about 60 universities globally through its university partnerships programme.
-One example that has made the headlines around the world is the Micro Autonomous Systems and Technology encourage young people to consider choosing it as a career 4BY TARGETING YOUNG PEOPLE THROUGHOUT THEIR EDUCATION, WE HOPE TO INSTIL IN THEM AN INTEREST AND ENTHUSIASM FOR SCIENCE ÁND ENGINEERING Curt Gray, Senior Vice-President Human Resources, BAE Systems, Inc.
+One example that has made the headlines around the world is the Micro Autonomous Systems and Technology

+Above: students at Ephes Memkeli secondary school in Johannesburg, South Africa, which is supported by BAE Syste encourage young people to consider choosing it as a career (BY TARGETING YOUNG PEOPLE THROUGHOUT THEIR EDUCATION, WE HOPE TO INSTIL IN THEM AN INTEREST AND ENTHUSIASM FOR SCIENCE AND ENGINEERING® Curt Gray, Senior Vice-President Human Resources, BAE Systems, Inc.